-When it comes to something new, we all want to ‘try before we buy’, and that’s even more important when it comes to our health, not to mention a significant outlay, because as we all know, we get what we pay for.
+When it comes to something new, we all want to ‘try before we buy’, and that’s even more important when it comes to our wellness, not to mention a significant outlay, because as we all know, we get what we pay for.

 With Kratom there are many advantages to trying samples; it can be a minefield trying to navigate all the different strains, and while there is plenty of information out there about which strain has what properties, nothing beats personal experience.

 But another good reason for trying samples is that the industry is peppered with unscrupulous vendors who are only too happy to take your money and sell you rubbish – trying a vendor’s wares before committing to a full purchase is a great way to find out a little about the company you are buying from.